DicomImport

 The DICOM tree of the currently selected item.

-This is the same tree as provided with the image output, but the only way to get at the DICOM tree if the selected item didn’t contain image data.
+This is the same tree as provided with the image output, but is the only way to access the DICOM tree if the selected item does not contain image data.

 For accessing this object via scripting see the Scripting Reference: MLABDicomTree.